 For most start-ups, hiring or outsourcing tasks abroad is more cost-effective than paying UK wages.
 T he R&D scheme previously covered salaries for overseas labour relating to innovation.
 However, the new specifications mean the playing field is narrowing once more.

-John adds that start-ups can best inform their choice by consulting an R&D expert (like Addition).
+Start-ups can best inform their choice by consulting an R&D expert.
+Speak to our team

 While this isn’t a recent announcement, the April 2021 reform is still catching startups unawares.
 The regulation change now limits claims with low employee numbers and high connected sub-contractors costs.